-- keyring_file (deprecated): Stores keyring data in a file local to the server host.
+- keyring_file (deprecated as of MySQL 8.0.34): Stores keyring data in a file local to the server host.
 Available in MySQL Community Edition and MySQL Enterprise Edition distributions.
-See Section 6.4.6, "Using the keyring_file File-Based Keyring Plugin". - keyring_encrypted_file (deprecated): Stores keyring data in an encrypted, password-protected file local to the server host.
+See Section 6.4.6, "Using the keyring_file File-Based Keyring Plugin". - keyring_encrypted_file (deprecated as of MySQL 8.0.34): Stores keyring data in an encrypted, password-protected file local to the server host.
 Available in MySQL Enterprise Edition distributions.
 See Section 6.4.7, "Using the keyring_encrypted_file Encrypted File-Based Keyring Plugin". - keyring_okv: A KMIP 1.1 plugin for use with KMIP-compatible back end keyring storage products such as Oracle Key Vault and Gemalto SafeNet KeySecure Appliance.
 Available in MySQL Enterprise Edition distributions.
 See Section 6.4.8, "Using the keyring_okv KMIP Plugin". - keyring_aws: Communicates with the Amazon Web Services Key Management Service for key generation and uses a local file for key storage.
 Available in MySQL Enterprise Edition distributions.
 See Section 6.4.9, "Using the keyring_aws Amazon Web Services Keyring Plugin". - keyring_hashicorp: Communicates with HashiCorp Vault for back end storage.
-Available in MySQL Enterprise Edition distributions.
-See Section 6.4.10, "Using the HashiCorp Vault Keyring Plugin". - keyring_oci (deprecated): Communicates with Oracle Cloud Infrastructure Vault for back end storage.
-Available in MySQL Enterprise Edition distributions.
+Available in MySQL Enterprise Edition distributions as of MySQL 8.0.18.
+See Section 6.4.10, "Using the HashiCorp Vault Keyring Plugin". - keyring_oci (deprecated as of MySQL 8.0.31): Communicates with Oracle Cloud Infrastructure Vault for back end storage.
+Available in MySQL Enterprise Edition distributions as of MySQL 8.0.22.
 See Section 6.4.12, "Using the Oracle Cloud Infrastructure Vault Keyring Plugin". - A keyring service interface for keyring key management.
-This service is accessible at two levels: - SQL interface: In SQL statements, call the functions described in Section 6.4.15, "General-Purpose Keyring Key-Management Functions". - C interface: In C-language code, call the keyring service functions described in The Keyring Service. - · Key metadata access: - The Performance Schema keyring_keys table exposes metadata for keys in the keyring.
+This service is accessible at two levels: - SQL interface: In SQL statements, call the functions described in Section 6.4.15, "General-Purpose Keyring Key-Management Functions". - C interface: In C-language code, call the keyring service functions described in The Keyring Service. - Key metadata access: - The Performance Schema keyring_keys table exposes metadata for keys in the keyring.
 Key metadata includes key IDs, key owners, and backend key IDs.
 The keyring_keys table does not expose any sensitive keyring data such as key contents.
-See The keyring_keys table.
+Available as of MySQL 8.0.16.
+See The keyring_keys table. - The Performance Schema keyring_component_status table provides status information about the keyring component in use, if one is installed.
+Available as of MySQL 8.0.24.
+See The keyring_component_status Table.

-- The Performance Schema keyring_component_status table provides status information about the keyring component in use, if one is installed.
-See The keyring_component_status Table. - A key migration capability.
+- A key migration capability.
 MySQL supports migration of keys between keystores, enabling DBAs to switch a MySQL installation from one keystore to another.
-See Section 6.4.14, "Migrating Keys Between Keyring Keystores". - The implementation of keyring plugins is revised to use the component infrastructure.
+See Section 6.4.14, "Migrating Keys Between Keyring Keystores". - The implementation of keyring plugins is revised as of MySQL 8.0.24 to use the component infrastructure.
 This is facilitated using the built-in plugin named daemon_keyring_proxy_plugin that acts as a bridge between the plugin and component service APIs.
 See The Keyring Proxy Bridge Plugin.